com-480-data-visualization/ZHI/README.md

 - `male_players.csv`
 - `male_teams.csv`

 Our primary focus is the `male_players` sub-dataset, which features detailed information on football players.
 Across all the years covered, this dataset includes nearly 60K different players, amounting to a total of 10M entries.
 It contains 110 attributes per player, but we will specifically concentrate on a select dozen that are most relevant to our analysis.
-This includes the player's name, team, country, overall score, and more.
+This includes the player's _name_, _team_, _country_, _overall score_, and more.

 Additionally, the `male_teams` complementary dataset encompasses over 1,000 different teams, documenting all the teams in the game.
 The team IDs in this dataset match those in the `male_players` dataset, facilitating data merging operations without any loss of information.